mirzafarangi/kaggle_/README.md

-# An introductory solution to Kaggle competition: ICR - Identifying Age-Related Conditions
+## An introductory solution to a classification Kaggle competition:
+## ICR - Identifying Age-Related Conditions